Skip to content

 All MCP tools respect your security context:

-• drizzle_cube_load executes queries with the security context
+• drizzle_cube_load executes queries with the authenticated user’s security context

 The MCP tools work best when your cubes have rich semantic metadata.
 See Adding Semantic Metadata for how to add: